-There are even moratoriums out there signed by qualified scientists and doctors in regard to the rollout of 5G technology.
-So why does 5G experience such friction even when it’s not even operational yet?
-Let’s review!
+There are also appeals and moratoriums signed by qualified scientists and doctors in regard to the rollout of 5G technology.
+But, do any of the claims that 5G is harmful have any merit?

-Speed: This factor plays a critical role in your mobile browsing experience.
-If you want to stream in HD, a 3G connection gave you fair enough speeds while 4G can easily stream 1080p videos, granted a good connection.
+Speed plays a critical role in your mobile browsing experience.
+If you want to stream in HD, a 3G connection gave you fair enough speeds while 4G can easily stream 1080p videos, given a good connection.

 In theory, 5G can offer 1000x times the speed of 4G.
 In essence, with good coverage, you can stream 4K videos on your phone, or have a bandwidth of 100 Gb per second.

-Interference: 5G uses frequencies that are not crowded with current devices.
-This is not the case with 4G and 3G devices as they use the same spectrum, causing interference or noise.
+5G uses frequencies that are not already crowded with current devices.
+This is not the case with 4G and 3G devices, as they use the same spectrum, causing interference or noise.

-5G avoids that by using a different frequency which remains untapped.
+5G avoids that by using a frequency that remains currently untapped.
 This will help in gaining better speeds, as well as very low distortion and noise.

-Latency: it is the time delay experienced by the signal that travels from a source device to the target device.
-With 5G, we can expect to see close to real-time responses between devices, which is touted at 1-millisecond latency whereas 4G stands at 50 milliseconds.
+Latency is the time delay experienced by the signal that travels from a source device to the target device.
+With 5G, we can expect to see close to real-time responses between devices, which has been touted at 1-millisecond latency, whereas 4G stands at 50 milliseconds.

-This brings in multiple advantages to several different industries, like healthcare and aviation, where quick response is of prime importance.
-5G offers a much lower latency than 4G, however, the exact values in real life scenarios can only be validated after the official rollout.
+This offers multiple advantages to several different industries, like healthcare, autonomous vehicles, and aviation, where quick response is of prime importance.
+5G offers much lower latency than 4G, however, the exact values in real-life scenarios can only be validated after the official rollout.

-Bandwidth: 5G has more bandwidth than 4G, enabling you to connect more devices to a single internet port, like a router.

-This means that there will be no issues with overloading that normally become apparent when you connect a host of internet hungry devices to a single router.
+5G has more bandwidth than 4G, enabling you to connect more devices to a single internet port -- like a router.
+This means that there should be no issues with overloading that normally become apparent when you connect a host of internet-hungry devices to a single router.

-This is going to be greatly advantageous for smart homes since it hosts multiple devices that need access to the internet which almost always uses your router for this task.
+This is going to be greatly advantageous for smart homes, since it allows hosting of multiple devices that all need access to the internet from the same router.

-Even though 5G sports an impressive spec list, it is still an incremental update over 4G.
+Even though 5G sports an impressive spec list, it is still, ultimately, an incremental update over 4G.
 You will have better speeds and everything you do online will have access to that high-speed internet.

-As we discussed, you can also connect more devices to your 5G home network if you plan to ditch the wired connection.
+As we discussed earlier, you can also connect more devices to your 5G home network if you plan to ditch the wired connection.

-Smartphones are undeniably the prime medium in which most of us access the internet.
-However, the perks of a 5G connection can only be enjoyed on your smartphone only if your device supports it.
+Smartphones are undeniably the primary medium in which most of us access the internet.
+However, the perks of a 5G connection can be enjoyed on your smartphone only if your device supports it.

-5G phones are not nearly as common as 4G phones as it is a relatively new technology.
+5G phones are not nearly as common as 4G phones, yet, as this is a relatively new technology.
 Also, 5G integration takes the cost of the phone higher when compared with 4G.

-This means that it is going to take a while for the technology to seep into the mid and low tier smartphones.
+This means that it is going to take a while for the technology to seep into the mid and lower-tier smartphones.

 The low interference factor of 5G means that it can provide good reception to users even when the spectrum is clouded with frequencies.
 This also extends to the multitude of devices that are used within smart cities.